plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 If specialized-updater resolution or static ARIA application throws after presentation installation succeeds, installation logs and propagates the failure.
 The presentation remains stored while `jivsAriaValidationStateUpdater` remains `undefined`, allowing a later installation call to retry only the incomplete ARIA work.
 Static updaters must therefore be idempotent.

-`FieldPresentationInstaller` does not perform initial validation-state ARIA application.
-The root-aware installation coordinator calls `IDomAriaService.applyValidationState()` only after the editor and all other applicable field elements have been installed and their presentations initialized.
+`FieldPresentationInstaller` does not perform initial validation-state ARIA application. `DomFormInstallerBase` calls `IDomAriaService.applyValidationState()` once for each distinct non-null field represented in the field collector lists, only after all collected elements have been installed and their presentations initialized.

 Replacing the DOM element creates a new installation lifetime.
 The replacement element begins with both `jivsFieldPresentation` and `jivsAriaValidationStateUpdater` set to `undefined` and must be installed separately.